ERIC VAN BAARS

 0 Comments

 problems with both.
-But break is over, classes have begun and a new day brings welcome hot water.
+But break is over, classes have begun and a new day brings welcomed hot water.

-I do have a stunning view of western Busan.
+I do have a stunning view of western Busan from the mountains to the port.
+Busan is South Korea's largest port.

 I’m becoming fairly familiar with the subway system, purchased a metro debit card and